k-hench/hamlet_radiation/docs/index.md

 ```

 This is basically just a collection that will run all scripts located under `$BASE_DIR/R/fig`.
-Under this location, you will fin one `R` script per figure (and suppl. figure).
+Under this location, you will find one `R` script per figure (and suppl. figure).
-So if you are only interrested in a single figure - thats te place to start looking.
+So if you are only interrested in a single figure - that is the place to start looking.

 Furthermore, a more detailed documentation exists for all the figure scripts used for the manuscript: